Michael Nyqvist: Grandfather was

 also a more intimate encounter with the audience, the

-Michael has been married for over 20 years to Catharina
+Michael is married to Catharina

 Nyqvist-Ehrnrooth.
 They live in an apartment in